Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: A new element in the higher Chow group of an Abelian Surface

-\begin{proof} The cycles are defined over $\BL_p$ so we work over that.
-To show indecomposability it suffices to show the boundary is a non-zero multiple of the cycle $D_{1}$ as $D_{1}$ does not deform to a cycle on the generic fibre -- hence cannot be the boundary of a decomposable element.
+Recall that from Remark \ref{indres}, to show indecomposability it suffices to show the boundary of $\Xi^{\Delta}_{A}$ is a non-zero multiple of the cycle $D^{\Delta}_1$ as $D^{\Delta}_1$ does not deform to a cycle on the generic fibre -- hence cannot be the boundary of a decomposable element.
+We observe that we can work with the cycle $(N^{\Delta}_{\eta},f_R)$ since computing the boundary commutes with proper push forward and so it suffices to show that this boundary is a non-zero multiple of one of the components of its special fibre.